 Similar Animals to the Platybelodon

-- Amebelodon: These Proboscideans also had flat lower tusks that they used as shovels.
+- Amebelodon: These Proboscideans also had flat lower tusks.
 They lived in North America during the Miocene epoch.

 - Mammoth: One of the best-known ancient Proboscideans is the Mammoth.
-They had long, curved tusks and were usually quite a bit larger than the Platybelodon.
-They lived during the Pliocene, around 5 million years ago, all the way through the Holocene, around 4,000 years ago.
-They lived alongside early humans.
+It had long, curved tusks and was usually quite a bit larger than the Platybelodon.
+It lived during the Pliocene, around 5 million years ago, all the way through the Holocene, around 4,000 years ago.
+It lived alongside early humans.